aws-samples/serverless-patterns/step-function-callback-cdk-python/README.md

 This pattern shows how to integrate Step Functions workflows with external systems using Sqs and Lambda.

-This pattern deploys deploys a Step Function, a Lambda function and an SQS queue.
+This pattern deploys a Step Function, a Lambda function and an SQS queue.

 The Step Function has one task which will send a message to the SQS queue and waits for a token to be send back.
 The message contains the input of the task and a token.
 The Lambda function is used to call to Step Functions API with the token.